Skoyntoyflis/MSD-Group-1/README.md

 # MSD-Group-1
-Modelling System Dynamics Group Project
+Modelling System Dynamics Group Project at the UvA

-link to the overleaf project: https://www.overleaf.com/7879141239ssfsnpdxjjsr#6dff4b